CarbonLDP/carbonldp-js-sdk/doc/README.md

 ```

 Returns an object associating the language with the parsed string literal.
-Returns null if the property is not found, or an empty object if not is a property with language.
+Returns null if the property is not found, or an empty object if it is not a property with language.

 *Parameters*